brahmbeyond/Notes/AI_unit_3.md

 - can be slow when unclear goal.

 ### Backward Deduction
-- starts with what goal is
+- Begin with the desired goal or conclusion that needs to be satisfied.
-- check facts and rules which will lead to that goal
+- Identify the inference rules or conditions that would lead to the satisfaction of the goal.
+- Work backward, applying inference rules to determine the conditions required for each rule to be applicable.
+- Repeat the process recursively until the initial set of known facts or input data is reached.